Messil/messil.github.io/_posts/2015-04-04-online-resources.markdown

 [CXR atlas](http://www.meddean.luc.edu/lumen/meded/medicine/pulmonar/cxr/atlas/cxratlas_f.htm)
 We added X-ray examples to the newest version of MD on Call to allow the user to have access to clinically meaningful X-rays quickly, but sometimes, we want to study using a complete library, and this is the best I have found.
 It hasn’t been updated since 2006, but let’s face it… X-rays haven’t changed much, so I assume it’s still current.

 Have a good website to add to this list?
-Send me an email.
+Send me an email <mailto:marc-emile@messil.com>.